Information Security Management

 Why is network segregation and segmentation so important?

 Segregation’s importance has been emphasized a lot during the last few years, especially considering the major data breaches that occurred recently, such as Marriot, Equifax, WannaCry and many more.
-But, how does network segregation stop a malware?
-If your initial defenses against the virus or ransomware attacks are penetrated, segregation allows you to isolate the malware and stop it before it reaches the network’s core.
+But, how does network segregation stop malware?
+If your initial defences against the virus or ransomware attacks are penetrated, segregation allows you to isolate the malware and stop it before it reaches the network’s core.
 That way, you and your organization’s IT team will be able to control the breach to just one host, before having to manually intervene.

 An attacker may try to make connections directly from an already compromised host to a more vulnerable host by utilizing sophisticated means.
 According to the Australian Cyber Security Centre, it is often the case that after the hacker has already breached a certain workstation, he/she tries to create a remote connection to a server, map a network resource or use legitimate network administration tools in order to access sensitive information or execute malicious codes in that server.